 The Fund is financed by contributions from employees, the Council, the admitted and scheduled bodies and returns from the Fund's investments.
 Contribution rates for employees and employers are set by the Fund's actuary at the actuarial valuation which is carried out every three years.
-The most recent revaluation, carried out as at 31 March 2019, was used to set contribution rates with effect from 1 April 2020 through to April 2023.
+The most recent revaluation, carried out as at 31 March 2022, was used to set contribution rates with effect from 1 April 2023 through to April 2026.
+The accounts were prepared as per the 2019 valuation which covers the three financial years to 2022/23.

 A new LGPS scheme was introduced with effect from 1st April 2014.
 One of the main changes is that a scheme member's pension is no longer based on their final salary but on their earnings throughout their career.
 This is known as a Career Average Revalued Earnings (CARE) scheme.
 Everything built up in the Scheme before 1st April 2014 is protected so benefits up to that date will be based on the scheme member's final year's pay.

 Benefits payable from the Fund are set out in the Local Government Pension Scheme Regulations 2013, as amended, and in summary consist of: